Ocean Plaza: Ownership

 Since July 2012, the mall was co-owned by Russian TPS Nedvizhimost and Ukrainian investment and development companies UDP and KAN Development.
-TPS Nedvizhimost is controlled by Liliya Rotenberg (daughter of Arkady Rotenberg), Alexander Ponomarenko and Alexander Skorobogatko.
+TPS Nedvizhimost is controlled by Liliya Rotenberg (daughter of Russian oligarch Arkady Rotenberg), Alexander Ponomarenko and Alexander Skorobogatko.

-After the Russo-Ukrainian War began in 2014, many Ukrainians began to boycott Russian business in the country.
+After the Russo-Ukrainian War began in 2014, many Ukrainians began to boycott Russian businesses in the country.
 On 26 November 2018, unknown people attacked the mall with smoke grenades, and visitors were evacuated.
 On 28 November, Sokil nationalist activism organization took Ocean Plaza under their 'peaceful control'.
 Over 200 nationalists captured the mall with a goal of stopping Russian oligarchy from financing the war.
 In social media, the organization described their actions as a peaceful protest and stated that they didn't interrupt the work of Ukrainian business.
 They also told people not to panic and warned them about possible provocations from Rotenberg's allies.

+In October 2019, Liliya Rotenberg left the owner role.
+However, the Cyprus offshore Ocean Plaza Project, which was listed as one of the owners, was owned by Rotenberg family retaining Ocean Plaza's Russian ownership.

+In 2022 Ocean Plaza, like many other Ukrainian malls, had been closed due to Russian invasion.
+However, unlike the others, it hadn't been opened after the liberation of Kyiv Oblast.
+In August, the mall was seized because of its Russian owners, and control was transferred to the Agency for Investigation and Management of Assets.
+In September, Deputy Davyd Arakhamia announced the nationalization of Ocean Plaza.

 Accidents

-In December of 2012, when the construction work inside the mall was still in progress, a part of the ceiling between the stores fell down, details of an accident are unknown.
+In December 2012, when the construction work inside the mall was still in progress, a part of the ceiling collapsed between the stores.
+Details of the accident are unknown.

-In the evening of 13 January 2020 due to the accident at the underground pipeline, Ocean Plaza was flooded with boiling water, the asphalt at surrounding streets collapsed and the minibus that was passing the mall almost fell into the hole on the road.
-Shopping mall's security had to block the elevators because the underground floor was completely filled with water.
+In the evening of 13 January 2020, due to an accident at the underground pipeline, Ocean Plaza was flooded with boiling water.
+Asphalt on surrounding streets collapsed and the minibus that was passing the mall almost fell into the hole on the road.
+The shopping mall's security had to block the elevators because the underground floor was completely filled with water.
 People from the first floor had to get up to the top floors with escalators or jump into their shopping carts.
-That day ten people were hospitalized with light burns.
+That day, ten people were hospitalized with light burns.

+On 16 January 2022, an unknown person informed the call center of Security Service of Ukraine that Ocean Plaza had been mined.
+People were evacuated from the mall and the building was examined, but the information turned out to be false and no explosives were found.